 ORGANIZATION OF THE TEACHER PRACTICE RUBRIC

-From years of experience and thorough research, we know that effective urban teachers – teachers who move children to higher levels of achievement year after year – enact five key behaviors:
+From years of experience and thorough research, we know that effective urban teachers – teachers who provide quality instruction that empowers and enables students to reach higher levels of achievement year after year – enact five key behaviors:

 - BUILDING A PRODUCTIVE & NURTURING CLASSROOM ENVIRONMENT